sjoerdvankreel/firefly-synth-2/static/Manual.md

 You now have 9 voices, 3 in the "A" group, 3 in the "B" group, and 3 in the "C" group.<br/>
 Now set voice fine pitch target to manual mode and play around with the "Manual Voice Fine 1" parameter.<br/>
 This will affect the first voice in the A group as well as the first voice in the B and C groups, but not the A/B/C groups as a whole.<br/>
-Of course, when not in manual but automatic mode, and you play around with the spread and skew parameters,<br/>
+Of course, when not in manual but in automatic mode, and you play around with the spread and skew parameters,<br/>
 that will affect the entire spectrum and in this example modulate all 9 voices at once.

 ## Main section